Creating a safer, cleaner downtown for everyone.

 Since its launch in 2021, Saint Paul Downtown Improvement District has already proven itself effective and invaluable – police data shows police calls for quality of life crimes and concerns fell by 40% within SPDID boundaries, while they increased significantly in other parts of downtown.

 In 2024 existing DID commercial property owner members worked together with residential property owners and others owners whose properties reside outside existing DID boundaries to explore options for expanding the district to cover all downtown and include both commercia and residential properties.
+Residential property owners pay 40% less than commercial properties according to the formula based on building and property size.
+The average annual cost for a condo owner is roughly $65 per year.
 Following an extensive community outreach campaign and City Council approval process the success of this effort was announced on September 11, 2024.
-Beginning Jan.
-1, 2025, the new district will continue to provide its flagship safe and clean services executed by SPDID staff and street team ambassadors, along with new and enhanced services focused on public safety.
+On Jan.
+1, 2025, the new district began providing its flagship safe and clean services executed by SPDID staff and street team ambassadors, along with new and enhanced services focused on public safety.

 The benefits of a DID